mckennapsean/dissertation/content/02-background.md

-## Types of Visualization Models
+## Types of Visualization Design Models

 Visualization research often involves the creation of new visual encodings, interaction techniques, and systems.
 This process of making something new is why design plays an integral role in research [@Fallman2003a].
-As such, there exist a variety of theoretical models for visualization design and even more that have been adapted and used by visualization designers.
+As such, there exist a variety of theoretical models for visualization design and even more that have been adapted, used, and taught by visualization designers to novices.
 In this work, we focus on two kinds of models for visualization design: decision models and process models [@Meyer]. **Decision models** capture the _what_ and _why_ of design by characterizing the rationale behind the decisions that a designer makes.